Support Us

 ~ Parent of a child engaged in counselling with Bravehearts, August 2024

 “I have been working with an 8 year-old girl who has named her bunny ‘Bonnie’.
 We have incorporated the bunny into her self-regulation strategies during our sessions and (she reports that) she also sleeps with Bonnie.
-She says that if she has a nightmare she whispers to Bonnie, “That was a bad dream, I am safe,” and strokes the bunny until she falls back to sleep.
+She says that if she has a nightmare she whispers to Bonnie, “That was a bad dream, I am safe,” and cuddles the bunny until she falls back to sleep.
 She reports that she has been having far less nightmares since she was given Bonnie.”

 ~ Bravehearts Clinician, March 2024